Graduate Student Awards

 - Academic CV of the student (provided by the student).

+The award money is given in the Fall 2026 and therefore, the student must be enrolled at that time.
 The nomination package must be a single pdf file (with materials in the order prescribed above).
-The nomination packet must be titled: Cross-2025-StudentLastName-StudentFirstName.pdf
+The nomination packet must be titled: Neal&Cross-2026-StudentLastName-StudentFirstName.pdf

-Graduate Student Excellence in MS Thesis, PhD Dissertation, and Teaching Awards
+Graduate Student Excellence in MS Thesis and PhD Dissertation Awards

 The TA award is typically around $750.
 The TA award does not apply to any single semester of teaching; it is attributed to the accumulation of teaching service put forth by the student throughout their graduate career.
 The student may receive more than 1 nomination (i.e., from multiple faculty) for the TA award.

-Earth and Environmental Sciences Alumni International/Domestic Travel Award
+Earth and Environmental Science Alumni Graduate Student International/Domestic Travel Award